Opcije pristupačnosti Pristupačnost

 The student can, in agreement with the tutor, attend also courses from other studies at the University or other institutions of higher education, and the criteria and conditions for transfer of ECTS credits will be defined by the Specialist Study Committee.

-Rhythm of studies
+Rhythm of enrolment

 As a rule, enrolment is performed once a year.